-Warley comes into its own in the Spring when Snowdrops, followed by Daffodils and Crocuses can be seen in abundance and guided walks are available around this fascinating reserve.
-Winter Aconites, Anemones, Cranesbills and Ferns grow in profusion again, mingling with native species.
+Warley Place with its show of blooming spring flowers - from snowdrops to daffodils and crocuses then bluebells - is a spectacular sight to see.
+Also, look out for the Magnolias and Camellia, Winter Aconites, Anemones, Foxgloves and Ferns, which grow in profusion.
 Among a variety of trees, some exotic, is a line of huge Sweet Chestnuts.
-The reserve attracts a wide variety of birds, including the Nuthatch, and has a good selection of invertebrates including stag beetles.
+The reserve attracts a wide variety of birds, including the Nuthatch, and has a good selection of invertebrates including an excellent variety of meadow and woodland butterflies.
 Areas have also been adapted as very suitable bat habitats.

 Did you know?
 The path from the car park to the reserve was the drive to the house and before that the main road from Great Warley to Brentwood.
 The road was moved to its present position in the 19th century.

 How to find us

 Directions - On the B186 (Brentwood to South Ockendon) just south of Brentwood.
 Entrance next to Thatchers Arms pub.

 Public Transport - Infrequent buses from Brentwood to Romford and Grays run past the entrance; ask for Thatchers Arms.

 The entrance is adjacent to the Thatchers Arms pub (post code CM13 3HU) and through a wooden barred gate that should be kept closed.